Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Proposed Framework

 where $\pi_{\text{ref}}$ is the frozen reference model, $\pi_\theta$ is the trainable model with the same architecture, and $\beta$ controls preference learning intensity.
 The model learns to assign higher likelihood to rationales $r_w$ that lead to correct evidence selection over rationales $r_l$ that select incorrect evidence, given query $q$ and evidence $e$.

-\textbf{Training vs. Inference.} During training, we condition on both query and ground-truth evidence: $\pi_\theta(r | q, e^*)$, enabling the model to learn what good rationales look like when paired with correct evidence.
-At inference time, we condition only on the query: $\pi_\theta(r | q)$, allowing the model to generate query-appropriate rationales that guide evidence selection.
-This training paradigm enables the model to internalize effective reasoning patterns and apply them to new queries, achieving superior performance compared to baselines (\autoref{sec:results}).
+\textbf{Training vs. Inference.} During training, we condition on query and ground-truth evidence: $\pi_\theta(r | q, e^*)$, to enable the model to learn what good rationales look like when paired with correct evidence.
+At inference time, we condition only on the query: $\pi_\theta(r | q)$, to allow the model to generate query-appropriate rationales to guide evidence selection.
+This training paradigm enables the model to internalize effective reasoning patterns and apply them to new queries, to achieve superior performance compared to baselines (\autoref{sec:results}).
+The resulting preference-tuned model $\pi^*_\theta$ generates query-aligned rationales to serve dual purposes in \sysname{}: guide evidence selection through the Evidence Chunk Selection Engine (\autoref{sec:fuse}) and enable adversarial detection through the Verifier LLM (\autoref{sec:verifier}).
+Implementation details are provided in \autoref{tab:dpo_config}, with prompts in \S\ref{sec:prompts} and qualitative examples in \S\ref{sec:qual_examples}.